|| Publications |

 This page provides an annotated list of selected online publications in several research areas.

-A complete list of publications and patents is provided by year in the sidebar.
+A complete list of 62 peer-reviewed publications and 27 issued patents is provided by year in the sidebar.

 Machine Learning-based Office Assistance

 - IRIS.
 This paper gives a detailed look at IRIS, an open source semantic desktop that learns how to organize your worklife.

 CHEYER A., PARK J. & GIULI R. (2005).